YoussefChouj/UR5-Path-Planning-and-Grasping-using-Coppeliasim-/README.md

-Setting Up the Virtual Environment and Installing Dependencies :
 To replicate the results of this project, you need to set up a virtual environment and install the necessary dependencies.

 Prerequisites